plugget/plugget-pkgs/README.md

 e.g. blender/bqt/1.0.0.json

 manifest should have
-- name: display name, not garantueed to be unique
+- name: display name, not garantueed to be unique, same as folder name? do we need this?
+- plugin_name: name used by the app to call the plugin, usually needs to be the same as the name of the plugin folder or python module
 - repo_url: the URL of the git repo
 - subdir (optional): set a subdirectory if the plugin is not in the root of the repo